Wondering how to dress your baby for sleep in winter? Follow these tips to keep your baby warm even in the coldest months!

 When a baby is younger than 18 months, I use the “plus one” method for dressing them to sleep in the winter.
 This means you dress your baby similarly to how you’re dressing yourself for bed, and then add one additional layer.

-Remember: if your baby isn’t old enough to have blankets in their crib, you can use a swaddle or a sleep sack as a blanket substitute.
+Remember: if your baby isn’t old enough to have loose blankets in their crib, you can use a swaddle or a wearable blanket as a blanket substitute.

 Learn more about when your baby can sleep with a blanket!